cayeborreo/cayeborreo/README.md

 - I'm not currently looking for opportunities, but feel free to be in touch at [hello@caye.codes](mailto:hello@caye.codes).

 ## Projects
 - Most work I do are private contributions!
-Outside of work, I code for fun—my side projects are over at [caye.codes](https://caye.codes).
+Beyond those, I code for fun—my side projects are over at [caye.codes](https://caye.codes).
-- Sometimes I also write what I learn on my [Medium (mcborreo)](https://mcborreo.medium.com).
+- Sometimes I also write what I learn on [Medium (mcborreo)](https://mcborreo.medium.com).
 - 💌 If you like literary pieces inspired by tech terms, subscribe to my Substack [Dev Dictionary](https://devdictionary.substack.com)!
 I post updates on Thursdays.